imanuelcostigan/fmdates/cran-comments.md

 ## Summary

-* Minor change to ensure compatibility with upcoming release of `lubridate`
+* Minor change to ensure compatibility with `lubridate`

 ## Test environments